Smone5/Udacity/produecures/Create Amazon EMR Cluster.md

         --log-uri s3://emrlogs-am521

 *Notes:
-  + --bootstrap-actions Path: pa

-  th to S3 bootstrap bucked created above
+  + --bootstrap-actions Path: path to S3 bootstrap bucked created above
   + --log-uri: path to EMR logs bucket created above
   + --auto-terminate is removed at the end of CLI commands for now.
 You probably want that at end in the future to prevent the cluster from using $$$.